smdogroup/tacs/docs/source/pytacs/pytacs_module.rst

   :rtype: list[:ref:`Element<core/elements:Element classes>`]

 .. note::
-  Some elements should not be setup through the `elemCallBack` function (RBE2, RBE3, CONM1, CONM2, etc.).
+  Some elements should not be setup through the ``elemCallBack`` function (RBE2, RBE3, CONM1, CONM2, etc.).
   These elements are setup automatically by :class:`~tacs.pytacs.pyTACS`.
-As a general rule of thumb, if the NASTRAN element card doesn't contain a property ID, it should not show up in the `elemCallBack` function.
+As a general rule of thumb, if the NASTRAN element card doesn't contain a property ID, it should not show up in the ``elemCallBack`` function.

 Initializing without elemCallBack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If NASTRAN material property card definitions for every element exist the BDF file, :class:`~tacs.pytacs.pyTACS` can be initialized without a :func:`~elemCallBack` function.
+If NASTRAN material property card definitions for every element exist in the BDF file, :class:`~tacs.pytacs.pyTACS` can be initialized without a :func:`~elemCallBack` function.
-This can be done by :meth:`pyTACS.initialize <tacs.pytacs.pyTACS.initialize>` calling without any arguments.
+This can be done by :meth:`pyTACS.initialize calling <tacs.pytacs.pyTACS.initialize>` without any arguments.

-The following NASTRAN cards are supported:
+Currently supported NASTRAN cards and their corresponding TACS-equivelant classes are listed below:

   Material cards:
     - MAT1 -> :class:`~tacs.constitutive.MaterialProperties`